How Neuromarketing Is Used in Politics?

 In a 2012 political campaign in Mexico, something unusual occurred.
 A digital billboard appeared in an office building to promote a candidate.
 Everyone saw it as they entered the building.
 What those people didn’t know was that a video camera was watching them.
 Facial analysis software then analyzed facial expressions to determine their emotional reactions.

 Based on that analysis, the billboard was altered until it had the emotional impact the campaigners wanted.
 By evoking positive reactions, the final design could influence how viewers vote.
 That testing led to more effective billboards that were used widely elsewhere.
 That’s political Neuromarketing in action.

 - Why Is Brain Research So Important in Politics? – Every political campaign is looking for an edge that attracts more votes.
 Neuromarketing is playing a hidden role in today’s campaign messages.
 Outside of the United States, neuroscience-based techniques have been used in political campaigns for some time.
 They may have played a strong role in the 2012 election of Mexico’s President, Enrique Nieto.
 The techniques have become common in South America and Europe.
 Now, we’re seeing Neuromarketing being used in election campaigns in the USA.
 Especially in close elections, small advantages can make all the difference.Most politicians won’t admit to using these tactics, but it’s easy for trained experts to spot its use.
 For voters, however, those techniques often go unnoticed.

 - Why Are Negative Campaigns So Powerful? – American voters are used to seeing negative campaign ads.
 They present the targeted candidate in a negative way, showing anger, disgust or embarrassment.
 Ads use harsh colors and fonts, and emotionally-laden language for effect.
 Images are edited to make them even more negative.
-Have you noticed that in these ads, the photo of the promoted candidate is always in bright colors, while photo the opponent is often in black and white?The sharp color contrast can evoke viewers’ emotions and make them remember those images longer.
+Have you noticed that in these ads, the photo of the promoted candidate is always in bright colors, while the photo of the opponent is often in black and white?The sharp color contrast can evoke viewers’ emotions and make them remember those images longer.
 In TV commercials, voices can be altered subtly to either promote a candidate or discredit an opponent.
 Neuroscience research can make such negative responses more effective and provide even more impact.